nikitavoloboev/data/health/health.md

 Ideally going to sleep and waking up at the same time to keep the Circadian rhythm up.
 With ~ 7-8 hours of sleep each night.

 ### Dental care
-Brushing my teeth every evening and morning as well as flossing it few times throughout the day.
-At least some things are simple in life.
+Brushing my teeth every morning and evening as well as flossing it few times throughout the day.

 The common theme here is _everything in moderation_.